jroeste/DevLogHMMA238/README.md

 -------

 A work in the cours Scientific Software Development, HMMA238, University of Montpellier.
-Written in the programming language Python using iPython Notebook.
-By Mathias Gout and Julie Røste.
+<br/>Written in the programming language Python using iPython Notebook.
+<br/>By Mathias Gout and Julie Røste.
 ## The exercises
 ### Exercise 1 - "Game of life".
 This is a zero-player game, where the goal is to observe the evolution of, in this case a matrix, from an inital state.
 This state is decided by human interaction.